-The root user is the user who controls all the operations of the CPM server.
-Root user credentials are used to log on to the system and operate it.
+The AWS root user (IAM User) is no longer allowed to control the operation of the CPM server.
+A user with the Authentication credentials for CPM Instance IAM Role is the only user allowed to install CPM, log on to the system server and operate it.
 As in Figure 2-1, you need to define the root user name, email, and password.
 This is the second step in the configuration process.
 The email may be used when defining Amazon Simple Notification Service (SNS) based alerts.
 Once created, choose to automatically add this email to the SNS topic recipients.